Skip to main content

 The risks and benefits of the off-label use of infliximab for this indication should be clearly stated and discussed with the patient to allow informed consent.

-At the latest review of this recommendation in April 2024, the decision by the One Wales Medicines Assessment group was to retain the current advice with no changes required.
+At the latest review of this recommendation in April 2024, the decision by the One Wales Medicines Assessment Group was to retain the current advice with no changes required.

 This advice will be reviewed after three years or earlier if new evidence becomes available.